Soham-047/Hangman/README.md

 Reveals correct guesses and tracks your progress in real-time.

 🔄 Replayable
-Play as many rounds as you like without restarting the program.
+Play as many rounds as you like without restarting the program.\

+🚀 How to Run
+  g++ hangman.cpp
+  ./a.out // If MAC or Linux Based System
+  ./a.exe // For windows